List of airports in Angola

 This is a list of airports in Angola, sorted by location.

-Angola, officially the Republic of Angola, is a country in south-central Africa bordered by Namibia on the south, Democratic Republic of the Congo on the north, and Zambia on the east; its west coast is on the Atlantic Ocean.
+Angola, officially the Republic of Angola, is a country in southwest Africa bordered by Namibia on the south, Democratic Republic of the Congo on the north, and Zambia on the east; its west coast is on the Atlantic Ocean.
 The exclave province of Cabinda has a border with the Republic of the Congo and the Democratic Republic of the Congo.
 Angola is divided into eighteen provinces and 163 municipalities.
 The country's official language is Portuguese and its capital is Luanda.

 Airports

 Airport names shown in bold indicate the facility has scheduled passenger service on a commercial airline.

 The airports are managed by the company Empresa Nacional de Exploração de Aeroportos e Navegação Aérea (ENANA - National company to manage airports and air navigation).